Algebraic independence of the Carlitz period and its hyperderivatives: Hypertranscendence of the Carlitz period

 This transcendence degree equals $n+1$ by \cite[Thm.~7.2]{am:ptmaip}.

-By a consequence of the ABP-criterion (cf.~\cite[Thm.~5.2.2]{mp:tdadmaicl}), the transcendence degree of $\bar{K}(t)(\Psi)$ over $\bar{K}(t)$ is the same as the transcendence degree of $\bar{K}(\Psi(\theta))$ over $\bar{K}$.
+By a theorem of Papanikolas (cf.~\cite[Thm.~5.2.2]{mp:tdadmaicl} and its proof; see also a refinement of Chang in \cite[Thm.~1.2(2)]{cc:nrvabpc}), the transcendence degree of $\bar{K}(t)(\Psi)$ over $\bar{K}(t)$ is the same as the transcendence degree of $\bar{K}(\Psi(\theta))$ over $\bar{K}$.
 The latter is the same when adjoining the entries of

 i.e. adjoining the elements $\Omega^{-1}|_{t=\theta}, \hdt{1}{\Omega^{-1}}|_{t=\theta}, \ldots, \hdt{n}{\Omega^{-1}}|_{t=\theta}$.
 Finally by Prop.~\ref{prop:same-span}, the elements $\pitilde, \hdth{1}{\pitilde},\ldots, \hdth{n}{\pitilde}$ span the same $\bar{K}$-vector space, hence the fields generated by these sets of elements are the same, and we conclude that the transcendence degree of $\bar{K}(\pitilde, \hdth{1}{\pitilde},\ldots, \hdth{n}{\pitilde})$ over $\bar{K}$ is indeed $n+1$. \end{proof}